Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 This factor is an essential one you must consider.
 Most students cannot afford the tuition fees of the courses they study and drop out of school for financial reasons.

 Check out the tuition fees of the course you want to learn.
-If you don’t have the means to pay, don’t apply for the program.
+Don’t apply for the program if you don’t have the means to pay.

 Your JAMB Score dramatically affects the course you choose to study in school.
 I don’t expect an aspirant with a low JAMB Score to apply to study law.
 You might end up wasting your time and money.

-The best courses to study in Nigeria, concerning their marketable value, are;
+The best courses to study in Nigeria, concerning how lucrative they are in 2024, include the folloing;

 1. Medicine and Surgery